-From 29 June you can leave your home to do things like visit estate agents, view properties and move house.
+You can visit estate agents, view properties and move house.
 You can put your home on the market and let one household view the property at a time.

 You'll need to take extra steps like booking appointments for viewings, hand washing and physically distancing from anyone who’s not in your household.
 Follow the Scottish government’s guidance on buying and selling homes and moving safely.
 Speak to your solicitor and estate agent for advice.

 You shouldn’t leave your home or let anyone visit if you're self-isolating with symptoms of coronavirus.